 “Celebrating sprocket-driven, artist-made work.”

-“Engauge,” an experimental film festival based in Seattle, WA, and now in its fifth year, invites you to submit your work ORIGINATING ON FILM.
+“Engauge,” an experimental film festival based in Seattle, WA, now in its sixth year, invites you to submit your work ORIGINATING ON FILM.

 Engauge is sponsored by INTERBAY CINEMA SOCIETY, a film arts organization dedicated to promoting works that originate on analog film.